 Vaping Epedemic

-Tia Cormier, Author, Layout
+Tia Cormier, Co-Chief Editor

 Everyone has heard about how vaping is a negative habit to be avoided at all costs.
 Whether you’ve heard about it through school, seen ads on TV, seen it on social media platforms or even on billboards, the awareness is practically posted everywhere possible.
 However, the vaping epidemic took a serious turn when a middle aged adult died in mid-July, according to the Washington Post.